Collecting and managing residents' fees in retirement villages

 Village comparison document

-The VCD will include information on:
+The VCD must include information about:

 - the ingoing contribution